WandererFakeer/Coursera-Python-Project-for-Data-Science---Extracting-and-Visualizing-Stock-Data/README.md

-# Extracting and Visualizing Stock Data
+# Extracting and Visualizing Tesla and GameStop Stock Data
-Here I will extract some stock data, and then will display this data in a graph.
+Here I will extract 2 stock data, `Tesla` and `GameStop` and then will display their respective data in graph.

 ## Import all the necessary libraries: